hellums/lacey-bacon/README.md

 - Pluralsight (LMS)
 - HTML, Javascript, CSS (high level, "big picture" courses on Pluralsight)
 - Sling-loaded coconuts, twine, and two African swallows
-- A scale, a duck, and "very small rocks" (the kind that float on water)
+- A scale, a duck, a witch, and "very small rocks" (that float on water)
 - And more, TBD